FriendsOfSymfony/FOSUserBundle/README.md

 When reporting a bug, it may be a good idea to reproduce it in a basic project built using the [Symfony Standard Edition](https://github.com/symfony/symfony-standard).
-This allows developers of the bundle, to reproduce the issue by simply cloning it, and following some steps.
+This allows developers of the bundle to reproduce the issue by simply cloning it, and following some steps.